cossacklabs/product-docs/acra/getting-started/trying/_index.md

 In order to access AcraWebConfig HTTP interface, you can define:
 {{< hint warning >}}
-Note that this component will be removed from Acra and docker-compose files after 0.90.0 version.
+Note that this component will be removed from Acra and docker-compose files since 0.91.0 version.
 {{< /hint >}}
 ```bash
 export ACRA_HTTPAUTH_USER=<http_auth_user>